 Graduate Student Symposium Award, American Association of Pharmaceutical Scientists, 2010

 Excellent Graduate Award, Wuhan University, 2007

-Summer internship, worked as a formula scientist in orally disintegrating tablet (ODT), oral transmucosal (OTM) and oral powder drug delivery technologies.
+Summer internship worked as a formula scientist in orally disintegrating tablets (ODT), oral transmucosal (OTM), and oral powder drug delivery technologies.

 SIGMA XI, the Scientific Research Society

 American Association of Pharmaceutical Scientists (AAPS)